Can I still submit books under CFP Comics dealer account?

-I go down to the grading companies a few times a month.
+I go down to the grading companies once a month.
 Please keep in mind I bring the books down with no additional cost to you.
-This may take up to two weeks depending when your books are processed in the schedule and when my last trip was.
+This may take up to four weeks depending on when your books are processed in the schedule and when my last trip was.

-If you are unwilling to wait the additional time I can always ship the to the grading company for you.
+If you are unwilling to wait the additional time, I can always ship them to the grading company for you.
 Please email me for the details.